tatangromadhona/online-course_payment-service/README.md

 Service order and payment that I have combined into one to reduce the complexity of the architecture that is being worked on, this service is used to storing course purchase transaction data.

-This service will build using laravel framework.
+This service will build using Laravel Framework.

 ## Another Services